Why do you advocate using a single drive unit rather than separate woofers and tweeters?

 For the ultimate performance, we recommend our Aurora Systems which are precisely matched to the characteristics of the Eikona.

 For a full-range, free-standing system, we recommend the VTL which can reach down to the lowest notes on piano or orchestra.
 The compact nature of the VTL makes it very room-friendly.
-We have also received good reports from customers building the MLTL and DCR designs from our website.
+For larger rooms, an increase in power handling and even better imaging we recommend the DCR or one of the Eikona Array systems.

 Can I horn-load the Eikona?

 Yes.
 The Eikona will work well in a suitable, matching horn.
-Our other drive units have often been used in horns, including the 50mm cone JX53.
+Our other drive units have often been used in horns, including the JX92S and the 50mm cone JX53.

 In your VTL and DCR enclosure designs, why is the Eikona fitted in the wide face when it is common knowledge that the box should be as narrow as possible?